 The Michigan Legislature is spending billions on a program that gives out select subsidies, mostly to large corporations.
 The SOAR Fund — Strategic Outreach and Attraction Reserve — was created in December 2021, with an initial allocation of $1 billion.
 It will now receive $846.1 million more.

 The decision to add more to the fund received widespread media attention, with many accounts reporting on job predictions.
 Absent, however, was coverage of what similar incentive programs have achieved in the past — very little.

 The most comprehensive analysis of Michigan select incentive programs found that job announcements rarely turn into jobs.
-Fewer than 20% of the jobs promised when new deals are made public come into existence.
+Fewer than 20% of the jobs promised when new deals are announced come into existence.